 We went to the beach, on long vacations camping across America, and to movies and museums.
 She enrolled us in dance, twirling, and piano; all three of us girls were cheerleaders born of a high school tumbling majorette.

 She was such an active woman.
 She could bend backwards and walk her hands down her backside until she bent into a high backbend, and then bend back up or flip back over to a standing position.

 I remember her doing a cartwheel off our diving board when she was in her early 60s, showing her granddaughters how it was done.
 But now she exclaimed that she was through, and she just sat down.

 Suddenly, her life was in her recliner, waiting on daddy to do for her.
 She told us that she was pre-diabetic like it was a badge of honour.
 We noticed that she lived on carbs.
 When we fussed that she needed to watch her sugar, she said that you couldn’t get diabetes just from eating sugar.
 We hadn’t had diabetes in our family, so we really didn’t know.
 We began to study it.

 At the time, we blamed the sugar, the smoking, the diet; but now we know that what really did her in was the inactivity.
 Her health continued to spiral out of control.

 I read somewhere that for a person who loses a limb there is an 80% chance they will die within five years.
 Every 30 seconds a limb is lost to diabetes, and she joined the nearly 2 million Americans who had already lost a limb.
 She was dead at 75.

 In the past year, I’ve noticed numerous magazine and newspaper articles about the effects of prolonged sitting.
-One, written in 2015, says there is evidence that “prolonged sitting is independently associated with negative health outcomes and mortality.”
+Now we know that prolonged sitting is the number one factor associated with negative health outcomes and high mortality.
 It is worse for people who never exercise, and that was Mama.
 She wasn’t even a walker.